caiiiycuk/js-dos/v7/docs/ui-components.md

 title: UI Components
 ---

-`emulators-ui` is a set of components that used to create js-dos player.
+`emulators-ui` is a set of components that are used to create a js-dos player.
 You can use them one by one.
 To use `emulators-ui` components, you need to import `emulators-ui.js`.

 Package provides following components: